aelena/writings/cloud-migrations.md

 - Incomplete optimization of cloud capabilities
 - As with the previous approach, this one too risks perpetuating legacy issues in partially modernized systems that never fully modernize

+The [Independent Service Heuristics tool](https://github.com/TeamTopologies/Independent-Service-Heuristics) can come in handy in order to evaluate what part of the system could easily and cleanly be carved out.

 ### Refactor/Re-architecture
 A comprehensive transformation where applications are significantly redesigned to fully leverage cloud-native architectures, typically involving microservices, containerization, and serverless technologies, but with the same codebase.
 Theoretically, best for mission-critical applications where performance, scalability, and innovation are paramount.
 Pros include maximum cloud efficiency, enhanced performance, improved scalability, and future-proofing.
 Cons include high complexity, substantial time investment, significant expertise requirements, and potentially high transformation costs.